juverofan/OTP-PHP/README.md

 # OTP-PHP
-Simple PHP Script to sending the OTP via email.
+Simple PHP Script to send the OTP via email.